LinkedEarth/LeapFROGS/chapters/module1.md

 3. Store the number in a new list called `nbr_str`

 <codeblock id="01_13">
 To do this, you must first create an empty list to store your values.
 Then remember how to add to a list (append).
-Finally, don't forget about len function to get the length of a string.
+Finally, don't forget about the len() function to get the length of a string.
 </codeblock>

-That was a whirlwind aroud basic Python functionalities!
-In addition to the resources presented in all the modules, we have found that the [Quickstart Guide](https://foundations.projectpythia.org/foundations/quickstart.html) from Project Pythis can be particularly useful!
+That was a whirlwind around basic Python functionalities!
+In addition to the resources presented in all the modules, we have found that the [Quickstart Guide](https://foundations.projectpythia.org/foundations/quickstart.html) from Project Pythia can be particularly useful!

 </exercise>